oseau/anymem/README.md

 # AnyMem

+This project is an experimental attempt to develop code primarily using AI tools, specifically Claude and Aider.
+You can view the live preview of the project at [https://anymem.vercel.app](https://anymem.vercel.app).

 ## Development

 This project uses Docker and Docker Compose for development, with Node.js 20 (Debian Bookworm-based image) for both frontend and backend services.